FuzzyBunnys/FusorResearchReading/index.md

 ### History + Sociology
 **Books**
+- [The Forgotten Revolution: How Science Was Born in 300 BC and Why it Had to be Reborn](https://amzn.to/3jEneMN) - Lucio Rosso - Worth reading for its description of science alone.
+If I had to summarize the book in a single sentence I'd go with "Read old nearly forgotten work to make something new".
 - [The Glass Bathyscaphe](https://amzn.to/33G9bNs) - Alan Macfarlane and Penny Tweedie - A good read about how glass made many technologies possible.
 Imagine chemistry without glassware, biology without the optics of the microscope, it's impossible.
 A lot of fascinating history is included, what is the link between better bureaucracy and reading glasses?
 What about perspective in art, the window and projective geometry in mathematics?
 Very much worth reading.
 - [The Invention of the Modern World](https://amzn.to/3og2sDa) - Alan Macfarlane - A series of essays by the Cambridge anthropologist on how England and Great Britain came to be at the center of industrialization and modernization.
 Lots of fascinating tidbits about the relationship between religion and men, the pre-existing mechanisation with waterwheels and windmills and the social structure of the society.
 - [Skunk Works](https://amzn.to/3w7DUPz) - Ben R. Rich and Leo Janos - An overview of one of the most innovative areas of aircraft design in the US.
 Lots of great information about the development of the U2 and everyone's favourite the SR-71.
 Goes into some detail about the first stealth fighter and how the whole Skunkworks was organized.
 Of note is the frustration with increasing security requirements that appeared from the 70's onwards.